Lyon Playfair, 1st Baron Playfair: Later life

 Lord Playfair died at his home at Onslow Gardens in South Kensington, London, in May 1898, aged 80.
 His body was returned to Scotland, where he was buried in the Eastern Cemetery, St Andrews, towards the north-east corner.
-He was succeeded in the barony by his son from his first marriage, George James Playfair (1849-1939) who is buried with him.
+He was succeeded in the barony by his son from his first marriage, George James Playfair (1849–1939) who is buried with him.

 A memorial fountain was erected to Playfair in St Andrews in 1899, to a design by Robert Lorimer.
-The main library at Imperial College in London was originally known as the Lyon Playfair Library in his honour, although now it is simply known as Central Library.
+The main library at Imperial College in London was originally named the Lyon Playfair Library in his honour.

 Family

-His younger brothers were, Dr William Smoult Playfair, a well known obstetrician, and Sir Lambert Playfair, a soldier and diplomat.
+His younger brothers were, William Smoult Playfair, a well known obstetrician, and Sir Lambert Playfair, a soldier and diplomat.

 Playfair married three times.
 He firstly married Margaret Eliza Oakes, daughter of James Oakes, in 1846.
 After her death in August 1855 he married Jean Ann Millington, daughter of Crawley Millington, in 1857.
 There were children from both marriages.
 Jean Ann died in 1877 and is buried in Dean Cemetery in Edinburgh facing the section known as "Lords Row".
 After her death, he married Edith Russell of Boston, whose 1884 portrait is in the Boston Museum of Fine Arts.

+Legacy

+Playfair is credited with coining the quip "cannot see a forest for the trees of which it is composed".